 There are numerous potential triggers for us to get angry.
-So, why is it, that sometimes we experience a trigger event and feel really angry, yet we can experience the same trigger event another time and it doesn’t impact us that much?
+So, why is it, that sometimes we experience a trigger event and feel really angry, yet can experience the same trigger event another time and it doesn’t impact us that much?

 As an example, a key trigger for someone could be other peoples poor driving.
 One day, someone getting cut up on the road could lead to them reacting in response to their increased feelings of anger.

-If you can’t delay entering the possible trigger producing environment, then use self talk just prior to going into the environment, and remind yourself you are potentially vulnerable and at risk, so you need to be careful not to react with anger if a trigger occurs.
+If you can’t delay entering the environment, use self talk prior to going into the environment, and remind yourself you are potentially vulnerable and at risk.
+You need to be careful to not react with anger if a trigger occurs.

 Use anger management strategies such as controlled breathing or counting backwards to increase a sense of calm and self-control.
 That way, you will be less at risk of feeling intense anger, and even worse, behaving in response to that anger, should a trigger event occur.

 Mensline Australia’s Changing for Good welcomes new participants.
 Men who have completed a men’s behaviour change program and want to get extra support in their efforts at change, can ‘self-refer’.
 Just call 1300 015 120 and leave a message with your name and contact details and one of the team will follow up with you.